Egerton Ryerson: Legacy

 On 8 June 2021, the town of Owen Sound, Ontario removed the name plaque of Ryerson Park.
 The park, named for Egerton Ryerson, will be renamed at the request of 1,000 residents of Owen Sound.
 The town pre-emptively removed the plaque to prevent its defacement and damage.
-A school named for Ryerson in Owen Sound was closed in 1990.
+A short list of location-based names has been suggested for the Owen Sound public to vote upon, before the town's council makes the decision final.A school named for Ryerson in Owen Sound was closed in 1990.